The New Vanity Metrics: Why AI Visibility Scores Are the Klout of 2026

 This isn't a minor methodological quibble.
 It's a structural problem.
 AI responses are non-deterministic by design.
 They vary by context, time of day, conversation history, and random seed.
 Building a monitoring tool on top of something that changes with every query is like building a weather station on a trampoline.

 The Digiday interviews with publishers confirm the skepticism from the people who would benefit most.
 Neil Vogel, CEO of People Inc: "This whole conversation is not rooted in any fact."
-Lily Ray, VP of SEO Strategy at Amsive: "Anybody that's pretending to be an expert in this, they're lying."
+Lily Ray, VP of SEO Strategy and Research at Amsive: "Anybody that's pretending to be an expert in this, they're lying."

 We've seen this movie before